SoftwareAG/adabas-go-api/README.md

 }
 ```

-The Golang-struct can be used to read or store data of the Adabas new employee example file (File 9) directly.
+The Go-struct can be used to read or store data of the Adabas new employee example file (File 9) directly.
 In this example the slice of an sub structure is generated in the call.
 The third value in the `:`-separated field defines the Adabas shortname.
-In the example above, the period group L0 is read into the `NewEmployeesIncome` Golang-struct-slice.
+In the example above, the period group L0 is read into the `NewEmployeesIncome` Go-struct-slice.

 To read the record using the `NewEmployeesInMap`-struct out of Adabas database file 9 of database id 24: